NeuroJSON/jnifti/JNifTi_specification.md

        "_ArrayData_": [v_111,v_112,...,v_11Nz,v_121,v_122,...,v_NxNyNz]
  }
 ```
-One can also apply data compression to reduce the file size.
+One can also apply data compression to reduce file size.
 In this case
 ```
  "NIFTIData": {
        "_ArrayType_": "datatype",